-The CEO, several principal scientists and directors have significant share holdings at this time that align their interests with those of all shareholders.
-Due to the Corporation's early stage of development and small size of the Corporation's management team and board, the Board's Nominating and Compensation Committee has maintained the Corporation's recent practice of not compensating executives or board members, other than the share based payments noted above in Note 9.
+The CEO, several principal scientists and directors have siginificant share holdings at this time that align their interests with those of all shareholders.
+Due to the Coroporation's pre revenue stage and the small size of the Corporation's management team and board, the Board's Nominating and Compensation Committee has maintained the Corporation's recent practice of not compensating executives or board members, other than the share based payments noted above in Note 10.
 As this compensation is not readily measurable, these expenses and the related services revenue have not been recorded.
-For the current period ended March 31, 2012 there have been no such transactions, nor were there for the comparative period in the previous fiscal year.
+For the current period ended December 31, 2013 there have been no such transactions, nor were there any in the previous fiscal year.